gjcooper/repovisor/README.md

 Who is it for
 -------------

 This tool is primarily designed for those developers or repository users who may have multiple (read 10+) repositories all possibly being touched during a day.
-It's main bebfit will be providinng a regular report of repositories that are in an uncomitted/unpushed or unpulled state, allowinng you to write your commit messages and push your local changes whilst the work is still fresh in your mind.
+It's main benefit will be providing a regular report of repositories that are in an uncomitted/unpushed or unpulled state, allowing you to write your commit messages and push your local changes whilst the work is still fresh in your mind.

 Installation / Usage
 --------------------